submariner-io/submariner-website/src/content/community/releases/_index.en.md

   not detected.
 * Submariner now explicitly configures dpddelay when initiating IPsec connections to prevent excessively frequent liveness probes.
+* Service Discovery will now publish DNS records for pods that are not ready based on the setting of the `publishNotReadyAddresses` flag on the service.

 ## v0.14.7 (October 17, 2023)